saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 ### <a name="sdarsvt"></a> Creating Virtual Tables of the ABAP CDS Views

 Now that your HANA system is connected to our S/4HANA system the next step is to add Virtual Tables to our HANA system.
+Of course if you are using just the S/4HANA trial appliance you are only emulating having a separate HANA sidecar.
 Those tables will be based on the two ABAP CDS views that we created earlier.

 * If you look in your Remote Sources folder (you might need to right click on the parent Provisioning folder and choose Refresh) you will now see the RS_Abap_S4H Remote Source.
 The easiest way to find the "Z" views that we created in S/4HANA will be in the "ABAP Tables by table name" folder.